MartinThoma/MartinThoma.github.io/content/2018-06-03-ds-project-guide.md

 In the following, I will highlight some of the tools to simplify the project phases and mention what you should do to make the project successful.

+## Understanding the Setting

+Before there is Data, you have a proces which generates the data.
+You have a business with a history.
+Changes which needed to be done.
+Not the nice and clean way, but ASAP.
+Understanding how the setting helps you to ask reasonable questions in the next step.

 ## Understanding the Data